The link between neurological conditions and infections is poorly understood, but it is not a new theory.

 - Chronic Stress (Cortisol, DHEA, and other precursor hormones)

-- Leaky gut/dysbiosis (Creates general environment for hypersensitivity reactions)
+- Leaky gut/dysbiosis (Creates a general environment for hypersensitivity reactions)

 - Poor Detoxification/Liver and Kidney Clearance (methylation, liver function, hormone dominance, etc)